 - failing to register with ReturnToWorkSA when they are required to do so

 - supplying false information to obtain or renew insurance

-- falsifying documents like a certificate of registration
+- falsifying documents such as a certificate of registration

 - underestimating workers' remuneration or misclassifying workers to avoid paying the correct amount of premium (including “sham contracting”)